jocnjr/react-synthesis/admin/cli/readme.md

 ## app and superuser setup

-1. run the synth command passing in the name of you app and wait for the other questions via prompt:
+1. Run the synth command passing in the name of you app and wait for the other questions via prompt:

 ````
 synth <nameApp>